dlang/DIPs/DIPs/DIP1NNN-DK.md

 | Status:         | Draft                                                           |

 ## Abstract
-It is proposed that certain holes or limitations in the type system are addressed by introducing a [bottom type](https://en.wikipedia.org/wiki/Bottom_type).
+It is proposed that certain holes and limitations in D's type system are addressed by introducing a [bottom type](https://en.wikipedia.org/wiki/Bottom_type).
 A bottom type has 0 values and is useful for representing run-time errors and non-terminating functions.
 A previous proposal, [DIP1017](https://github.com/dlang/DIPs/blob/master/DIPs/rejected/DIP1017.md), has been rejected.
-It is believed that the DIP focused too much on one specific use case (specifying a function will not return) and didn't thoroughly describe the interactions with the rest of the language.
+It is believed that the DIP focused too much on one specific use case (specifying a function will not return) and did not consider interactions with the rest of the language.

 ## Contents
 * [Background theory](#background-theory)